It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Theory

 Eq.~\ref{eq:B_from_kappa} is the first-principles derivation of the It\^o-$n$ tracer from Eq.~\ref{eq:transition_rate}: the coefficients $B_n$ are fixed entirely by the hydro solver through its modified-equation coefficients $\kappa_n$, without reference to any particular realization of the Markov process.
 The accuracy of the resulting tracer method corresponds to the number of moments matched.\footnote{For the remainder of this work, we shall refer to the advection velocity $u \equiv \kappa_1$, the diffusion coefficient $\kappa \equiv \kappa_2 = B_2/2$, and the skewness, $\gamma \equiv B_3/B_2^{3/2}$ rather than $\kappa_n$ or $B_n$.}

-An It\^o process is a \textit{continuous} random walk with a deterministic drift and a stochastic kick.
+An It\^o process is a \textit{continuous-time} random walk with a deterministic drift and a stochastic kick.
 We denote as the \textit{It\^o-$n$ tracer} the continuous-trajectory Markov process whose first $n$ Kramers-Moyal coefficients are those of Eq.~\ref{eq:B_from_kappa}.
-Its PDF is then guaranteed to evolve identically to the gas up to order $n$ in the flux expansion (Eq.~\ref{eq:flux_expansion}).
+Its PDF is then guaranteed to evolve identically to the gas up to order $n$ in the flux expansion (Eq.~\ref{eq:flux_expansion}). \footnote{Only the $n=2$ member has almost-surely continuous sample paths, as discussed in Sec.~\ref{sec:iton_continuity}.}

 In practice, evaluating the $B_n$ directly from the modified-equation coefficients $\kappa_n$ is cumbersome: the $\kappa_n$ of a given numerical scheme are typically not tabulated, and higher orders require increasingly involved modified-equation analyses.
 A simpler route is to use the discrete MC tracer as a computational proxy.
 Because the MC jump is another realization of Eq.~\ref{eq:transition_rate}, its cell-integrated moments satisfy Eq.~\ref{eq:B_from_kappa} by construction, and its single-step displacement distribution is known explicitly in terms of the Godunov mass fluxes.
 We can therefore read the $B_n$ off from the moments of the MC jump.
 In the following two sub-subsections, we follow this route to construct the It\^o-2 and It\^o-3 tracers explicitly, and then return to the general hierarchy in Sec.~\ref{sec:iton}.